Need to block someone on Facebook, specifically in a Facebook group, even if they aren’t actually a member? It can be done!

 You can double-check by going back to your group and seeing the Blocked Members.

 Congratulations!
-You’ve now blocked someone from your Facebook group who isn’t actually a member of the group!
+You’ve now successfully been able to block someone’s profile from your Facebook group who isn’t actually a member of the group!